-The Program on Health System Quality and Efficiency is a major part of The Commonwealth Fund’s focus on health care delivery system improvement and innovation.
-The program’s mission is to improve the quality and efficiency of health care in the United States, with special emphasis on fostering greater coordination and accountability among all those involved in the delivery of health care.
+The Program on Health System Quality and Efficiency was a major part of The Commonwealth Fund’s focus on health care delivery system improvement and innovation.
+The program’s mission was to improve the quality and efficiency of health care in the United States, with special emphasis on fostering greater coordination and accountability among all those involved in the delivery of health care.

-The program’s work is rooted in the recognition that improvements are most likely to occur when the need for change is understood, measured, and publicly recognized; when providers have the capacity to initiate and sustain change; and when appropriate incentives are in place.
-To that end, the program supports projects that:
+The program’s work was rooted in the recognition that improvements are most likely to occur when the need for change is understood, measured, and publicly recognized; when providers have the capacity to initiate and sustain change; and when appropriate incentives are in place.
+To that end, the program supports projected that:

 The quality and efficiency of American health care is not what it should be.
 While the basic skill and dedication of the nation’s health care providers is not in question, there are ample opportunities for improvement in quality, safety, coordination, and patient-centeredness throughout the health care system.